Perverse sheaves on infinite-dimensional stacks, and affine Springer theory: Placid -stacks

 \begin{Cor} Let $X$ be an algebraic space with two placid presentations $X\simeq \lim_{\al}X_{\al}$ and $X\simeq \lim_{\al}X'_{\beta}$.
 Then for every $\beta$ and every sufficiently large $\al$ the projection $\pr_{\beta}:X\to X'_{\beta}$ factors as $X\overset{\pr_{\al}}{\lra} X_{\al}\overset{g_{\al,\beta}}{\lra}X'_{\beta}$ with $g_{\al,\beta}$ smooth. \end{Cor}

-\begin{Emp} \rco{indep} implies that every algebraic space $X$ admitting a placid presentation, admits the canonical presentation $X\simeq\lim_{X\to Y}Y$, whether the limit runs over all strongly pro-smooth morphisms $X\to Y$, where $Y$ is of finite type over $k$, and all transition maps are smooth affine (see \re{proQrem}(b)). \end{Emp}
+\begin{Emp} \rco{indep} implies that every algebraic space $X$ admitting a placid presentation, in fact admits a canonical presentation $X\simeq\lim_{X\to Y}Y$, whether the limit runs over all strongly pro-smooth morphisms $X\to Y$, where $Y$ is of finite type over $k$, and all transition maps are smooth affine (see \re{proQrem}(b)). \end{Emp}

 \begin{Cor} Let $f:X\to Y$ be an fp-smooth covering of algebraic spaces over $k$ admitting placid presentations such that $X$ is strongly pro-smooth.
 Then $Y$ is strongly pro-smooth. \end{Cor}

 \begin{proof} Choose a placid presentation $Y\simeq\lim_{\al}Y_{\al}$ of $Y$ and a strongly pro-smooth presentation $X\simeq\lim_{\beta}X_{\beta}$ of $X$.
 We want to show that some $Y_{\al}$ is smooth.
 Since $f$ is finitely presented, there exists an index $\al$ and a smooth covering $f_{\al}:Z_{\al}\to Y_{\al}$ such that $f\simeq f_{\al}\times_{Y_{\al}}Y$.
 Then $X\simeq\lim_{\al'>\al}(Z_{\al}\times_{Y_{\al}}Y_{\al'})$ is another placid presentation of $X$, so it follows from \rco{indep} that for every $\beta$ there exists $\al'$ such that the projection $X\to X_{\beta}$ factors through a smooth map $Z_{\al}\times_{Y_{\al}}Y_{\al'}\to X_{\beta}$.
 Since $X_{\beta}$ is smooth, we deduce that $Z_{\al}\times_{Y_{\al}}Y_{\al'}$ is smooth.
 Since $Z_{\al}\to Y_{\al}$ and hence also $Z_{\al}\times_{Y_{\al}}Y_{\al'}\to Y_{\al'}$ is a smooth covering, we conclude that $Y_{\al'}$ is smooth as well. \end{proof}